sfbrigade/datasci-sba/specs/api_cron_flow.md

 may throttle our access.

-The request is to be able to chunk the output into small batches and schedule a cron job to update on a cycle until all records have been attempted.
+The request is to be able to chunk the output into small batches and schedule a cron job to run repeatedly until all records have been attempted.

 ## Final Result